Legislation and legal definition

 - for the purpose of detecting any illegal activity or professional or other misconduct, where the obtaining, use or disclosure would be likely to protect the general public interest; and

 - in the context of disclosure by employees to the employee representatives, if this is necessary to enable the employee representatives to perform their duties; and

-- acts permitted by law, by virtue of a statute or by contract.
+- acts permitted by law, under a statute or by contract.

 Elements of misappropriation